metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 The Saints and Sean Payton finding ways to get Michael Thomas matched up in single coverage....well done.

+A zone blitz using the man cornerback covering Michael Thomas was an ill-advised move.

 ***

 ## Cardinals @ Seahawks